dbos-inc/dbos-docs/docs/tutorials/logging.md

     silent: false (default) | true
 ```

-Context metadata include workflow UUID and workflow identity.
+Context metadata includes the workflow identity UUID and the name of the user running the workflow.

-You can also configure the logging level with a CLI argument to the Operon runtime:
+You can also configure the logging level as a CLI argument to the Operon runtime:
 ```shell
 npx operon start --loglevel debug
 ```

 ## Tracing

-Operon workflows natively produces [OpenTelemetry](https://opentelemetry.io/)-compatible traces.
+Operon workflows natively produce [OpenTelemetry](https://opentelemetry.io/)-compatible traces.
-When a request arrives at an Operon handler, the frameworks looks up any [W3C-compatible trace context](https://www.w3.org/TR/trace-context/#trace-context-http-headers-format) in the HTTP headers.
+When a request arrives at an Operon handler, the runtime looks up any [W3C-compatible trace context](https://www.w3.org/TR/trace-context/#trace-context-http-headers-format) in the HTTP headers.
-If found, it uses said context to create a new child Span and continue the trace, otherwise it starts a new trace.
-Each Operon operation creates a new child Span for the current trace.
+If found, it uses this context to create a new child [`Span`](https://opentelemetry.io/docs/concepts/signals/traces/#spans) and continue the trace, otherwise it starts a new trace.
+Each Operon operation creates a new child `Span` for the current trace.
 Finally, Operon will inject the trace context in the HTTP headers of the response returned by the handler.

-Each operation's Span is available through its Context.
+Each operation's `Span` is available through its Context.
-Here is an example accessing the Span to set custom trace attributes and events:
+Here is an example accessing the `Span` to set custom trace attributes and events:

 ```javascript
 @GetApi('/greeting/:name')